4 Ways To Leverage Packing Slips to Grow Your Ecommerce Business

-More than showing off your brand’s visuals, you want to create a genuine connection with your customers.
-The packing slip is a stealthy way to build up that relationship.
+As a retailer, you want to create a genuine connection with your customers.
+The packing slip is a lowkey way to build up that relationship.

 Foremost, highlight your presence on social media.
 Include prompts at the bottom or in the customer notes section of your slips that encourage them to take pics and videos of them with their newly received product - your product - and upload it to their Facebook, Instagram, Pinterest, or Twitter accounts.